Home | Bibliography | Site Search | Site Map

 In this context the question would be -- not whether "To be is to be perceived", which asks what is actual -- but whether "To be is to be perceptible", which asks what is possible and impossible.

 But which kind of possibility is being asked about?
-It is not "real possibility" because it is unverifiable, and it is not "logical possibility" because it cannot be described beyond the proposition 'There is an x that it is impossible for man to perceive' or 'There are xs that are not detectible by the senses'.
+It is not "real possibility" because it is unverifiable, and it is not "logical possibility" because it cannot be described beyond the proposition 'There is an x that it is impossible for man to perceive' or 'There are xs that are not detectable by the senses'.
 Is the kind of possibility, then, "metaphysical possibility"?

 The proposition 'Things don't just vanish into thin air' is not a statement of fact, for we don't count it as evidence against the truth of that proposition if we sometimes look and don't find what we were looking for.
 Rather, the proposition states a rule that directs our investigations; cf. "Everything that exists is perceptible to the senses, and therefore every event has a natural explanation (cause)."